 When can I start classes?

 Canisius offers start terms in Fall, Spring and Summer for many of our graduate programs.
-Some masters programs such as Anthrozoology, Physician Assistant Studies, and WNYTR admit students in certain semesters.
+Some masters programs such as Anthrozoology, Physician Assistant Studies, and CUTR admit students in certain semesters.
 Please refer to your specific program page to see the available start terms.

 Is there a deadline to apply?